Student Award Submission Guidelines

 - For ALL submissions: make sure your document info does NOT have your name embedded the document information

-Cover Sheet MUST include
+Cover Sheet (separate from your paper) MUST include

 Submission for (check one):